ivanbrykov/meteor-multiple-callbacks/README.md

 ## Usage

-Add the package to your app using <a href="https://atmospherejs.com/package/multiple-callbacks">meteorite</a>:
+Add the package to your app:

 ```
-mrt add multiple-callbacks
+meteor add xorax:multiple-callbacks
 ```

 Add callbacks to your templates using the following API: